- Submit an Incident Report

 - All staff are employees of The Respite Connection and are paid by Respite Connection.

 - Respite Connection pays all payroll taxes, unemployment insurance, worker’s compensation insurance and liability insurance for all employees, as required by law.

 - ALL employees are required to use direct deposit.
 The money WILL be in your account on payday, as long as we have your documentation on time and it meets Medicaid guidelines.
-Pay stubs are mailed out on payday.
+Pay stubs are available online on payday.

 We can not reimburse employees for mileage or expenses related to respite care, per HCBS rules.Talk to your accountant about the possibility of deducting expenses (such as mileage and activity or food expenses) under “unreimbursed employee expenses” for your taxes.
 They will advise you on any tax issues.

 Can I work for more than one agency?

 Where can services be provided?

 Services can be provided in the consumer’s home, the provider’s home (after home safety inspection), and in the community.
 The parent should determine what type of respite is most beneficial to them, and we will try to accommodate that.
 Parents do not need to leave the home while respite is provided.
 They just need to not be caring for their child who is receiving respite, so they can be napping, gardening, etc. – whatever they choose!